GrantCuster/artist-info-grantcuster-com/README.md

 Display currently playing artist info using LLM with search grounding.
-Use Spotify and Gemini currently.
+Using Spotify and Gemini currently.